xl0/lovely-docs/doc_db/sveltejs-sveltekit/build-and-deploy/zero-config-deployments/essence.md

-adapter-auto automatically detects and uses the correct deployment adapter for supported hosting platforms, with option to install specific adapters for configuration and performance.
+adapter-auto automatically detects and uses the correct deployment adapter for supported platforms, with option to install specific adapters for configuration.